 AFSOC AC130J COIN 1 IN A SERIES Smart Coin®

-This is a pre-order for coin #1 in a new AFSOC (Air Force Special Operations Command) aircraft of AFSOC series with 6 scheduled releases.
+A Smart Coin is a challenge coin that DOES something!
+AFSOC (Air Force Special Operations Command) aircraft of AFSOC series with 6 scheduled releases.
 This is a social experiment to test a Theory of Donor Dedication(TM) to see if challenge coins can be used as a tech for giving item, helping nonprofits raise money.
 Each coin is a tech enabled tool that connects smartphones to the order page when a smartphone is tapped against the front of this coin.
 The embedded technology tells the smartphone to open a browser and it loads the AFSOC coin’s page, where others can find more info on the aircraft or buy a coin.
 (Right where you are now!)

 We’re tracking how many additional coins are sold, simply from customers showing it to other people who like challenge coins.
 “Check out this new AFSOC coin I got!”
 You want one?
 Tap your phone to the coin and you can order it on the spot!